The remaining capacity is less than the uploaded file capacity.

 *The compression ratio varies depending on the file contents.

-TeraCLOUD routinely creates ZFS snapshots for each data area of the customer, creating a data backup.
+TeraCLOUD creates ZFS snapshots for each user's data area on a regular basis, generating a data backup.

 *The function of users restoring data from snapshot and deleting the snapshot itself is currently being developed.